alexofrhodes/VBA-Projects/Addins/Powerpoint Addin/ReadMe.md

 You have to keep the original .PPTM, modify that after disabling the addin, overwrite the addin and reenable.
 This Tool offers a userform facilitate the addin editing (@TODO add xml to created .PPTM) or simply export the components.

+This project features a dynamic ribbon, just modify the ini file and refresh the ribbon!

 [![PowerPointAddin](https://img.youtube.com/vi/oPLJNNdK_bc/0.jpg)](https://www.youtube.com/watch?v=oPLJNNdK_bc)